 The UCLA classroom has not entirely lost its allure, however.
-In AY 2019/20, Sander will be back on campus as a part-time instructor in the fall and winter quarters, bringing a perspective on Greek and Roman story-telling to the freshman GE Cluster 30 Multidisciplinary Perspectives on Myth.
-In spring, he will teach a seminar on Terence.
+In AY 2022/23, Sander will be back on campus in the fall and winter quarters, teaching graduate and undergraduate classes in Latin.
 He is always available to advise students interested in pursuing topics related to Roman literature of the Republic and the legacy of that literature.

 Roman oratory was a living art.
 Orators knew that the persuasive power of a speech did not come from the force and clarity of its argument alone.
 A speaker needed not simply to be heard distinctly, but to project the kind of confident, engaging personality that could win an audience’s good will and command its belief.
 Rhetorical training therefore included practice in those aspects of voice and gesture that made orators into effective performers.

 This site records a series of experiments in the performance of a Ciceronian speech.
 The goal was less to recreate an ‘authentic’ performance than to identify some parameters of Roman oratory by considering the demands on voice, gesture, dress, and bearing that delivery under ancient conditions imposed.